Microsoft Government Cloud Security for Federal Data Protection

 Physical Security

-Contrary to popular belief, Microsoft’s security efforts aren’t entirely digital.
+When you think of cloud security, the first thing that comes to mind is the Digital steps Microsoft must take to enhance its cyber security posture.
+However, contrary to popular belief, Microsoft’s security efforts aren’t entirely digital.
 After all, if threat actors can physically access data stored in Microsoft’s cloud servers, then no amount of digital architecture can keep your data secured.
-As a result, Microsoft’s data centers are jam-packed with security efforts.
-Data centers have:
+As a result, Microsoft’s data centers are jam-packed with security efforts that ensure user data is physically protected.
+All Microsoft data centers have:

 • High-security perimeter fences with 24/7 surveillance